shuuji3/psycopg/docs/basic/install.rst

     systems, installing :program:`psql` will install the ``libpq`` too as a dependency.

+..
     If you are not able to fulfill this requirement please follow the `binary installation`_.

+If you are not able to fulfill this requirement please follow the `binary-install`_.

 ..
     .. _pool-installation: